Runston Chapel: History and architecture

 The village of Runston dates from the Medieval period, and Cadw suggests a construction date for the chapel of the early 12th century.
 The chapel was dedicated to Keyne, one of the daughters of Brychan of Brycheiniog, an Early Middle Ages kingdom that lay to the north of the Kingdom of Gwent.

 In the 18th century, the village went into decline.
 By 1798, when William Coxe arrived at the chapel, "the roof was fallen down, a large and broken font was lying on the floor, among the weeds and elder trees".
 Fred Hando, the Monmouthshire writer and illustrator, who visited about 150 years later, suggested that the decline was in part deliberate; "the men of Runston were a disreputable gang, smugglers, sheep-stealers and poachers.
 Unable otherwise to dislodge them, their landlords allowed the houses to fall into disrepair".
 Hando nevertheless admired the chapel ruins, "a hilltop symbol of holiness for over seven centuries".

 Coflein describes the architectural style of the chapel as Romanesque.
 John Newman, the architectural historian, in his Gwent/Monmouthshire Pevsner, notes that the chapel's unchanged dimensions give "an excellent idea of the neat symmetry" of the Romanesque style.
 The chapel consists of a chancel and nave with a small bellcote at the western end.
 Cadw's listing record for the scheduled monument notes that it is "of national importance for its potential to enhance our knowledge of the organisation and practice of medieval Christianity".

+Since 2024, Cadw, who care for the site, describe it as a church, as "Runston Church".